- Our Community

 Where does Bowie's stormwater originate?

-Every home in Bowie is connected to the City’s streams, the Patuxent River and the Chesapeake Bay through the network of storm drains in roads and parking lots throughout the city.
+Every home in Bowie is connected to the City’s streams, the Patuxent River and the Chesapeake Bay through the network of storm drains beneath roads and parking lots throughout the city.
 Contrary to popular belief, water that enters storm drains does not go to the wastewater treatment plant – it often goes straight into streams and drainage channels.
 This is the case for Levitt areas.
 In newer neighborhoods, some amount of stormwater treatment is provided.

 No matter where you live, what you do in your yard, driveway, or parking lot, it really does make a difference!